WuProver/lean-commutator/README.md

 The numbering in the table above follows `A_dimension_independent_commutator_boundvia_trace_mass_splitting (14).pdf`.
-For the MSS statement and Appendix A, use these precise public declarations:
+The following public declarations clarify the MSS and Kadison–Singer formulations:

 - `NoEpsilon.MSSFinite.finite_mss_supported` retains the hypotheses of `finite_mss`
   and concludes that the selected outcome satisfies `∀ i, 0 < p i (q i)`, together